changliao1025/pyflowline/docs/source/data/data.rst

 .. image:: ../../figures/basic_element.png
   :width: 400
-  :alt: Basic element
+  :alt: Basic elements

 Within PyFlowline, these three elements are combined with several other data structures.

 .. image:: ../../figures/structure_pyflowline.png
   :width: 400
-  :alt: PyFlowline structure
+  :alt: PyFlowline structure.
+This is a domain containing two watersheds/basins.
+Each basin has an outlet.
+Within each basin, there are several subbasins and confluences.
+The lower right is a zoom-in view of a flowline.

 ****************************************************
 Spatial references and computational geometry